 For many Americans, living paycheck to paycheck feels like an endless cycle.
 Nearly 80 percent of adults in the U.S. currently live paycheck to paycheck, which means living under significant financial pressure created by a slim margin for error.

 Regardless of why you currently live paycheck to paycheck, have faith—this financial catch-22 is escapable.
 No matter what unique financial pressures and challenges you’re facing, strategic changes to your money management can help you break this cycle and achieve greater financial independence.
-Here are five strategies you might want to consider.
+Here are five financial planning strategies you might want to consider.

 1. Track your spending to identify areas where you can cut costs.